micppp/www.customboy.co.uk/news/3d-printed-game-boy-cartridge-shell.md

 ---
 [esotericmods](https://www.instagram.com/esotericmods/) has released his replica Game Boy Cartridge Shell on [Thingiverse](https://www.thingiverse.com/thing:3810798).

-You can now print your own Game Boy cartridges at home that look great and like the original.
+You can now print your Game Boy cartridges at home that look great and like the original.
 No more of those replica carts that just say GAME at the top!